dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 }
 ```

 The implementation of this class ended up being quite simple.
 We just created three methods, one for each endpoint, and injected the `ExamRepository` interface through the constructor.
-The first method defined, `getExams`, was defined to handle `GET` requests and return a list of exams.
-The second endpoint, `newExam`, was defined to handle `POST` requests that contains `ExamCreationDTO` and, with the help of `DTOModelMapper`, converts to new instances of `Exam`.
+The first method defined, `getExams`, was implemented to handle `GET` requests and to return a list of exams.
+The second endpoint, `newExam`, was implemented to handle `POST` requests that contains `ExamCreationDTO` and, with the help of `DTOModelMapper`, to convert to new instances of `Exam`.
 The third and last method, called `editExam`, defined an endpoint to handle `PUT` requests and to convert `ExamUpdateDTO` objects into existing instances of `Exam`.

 It's important highlight that this last method uses the `id` sent through the `DTO` to find a persisted instance of `Exam`, and then replaces three properties on it before providing to the method.
 The properties replaced are `title`, `description`, and `editedAt`, exactly as defined in the `ExamUpdateDTO`.